Heaven or Hell (album): Recording

 In March 2020, American record producer Sonny Digital said on Twitter that he was part of the project, while also confirming songs "Cardigan" and "After Party", both which he co-produced.
 Other producers include Canadian record producer WondaGurl, who co-produced "Can't Feel My Legs" and American record producer TM88, who co-produced "Had Enough".

 Promotion

 A snippet of the song "After Party" was previously featured on Scott's Netflix documentary Look Mom I Can Fly, which spread hype around the song.
-It originally featured a verse from Travis Scott which didn't make it to the final version.
+It originally featured a verse from Travis Scott which did not make it to the final version.
 He later performed a portion of the song at the 2019 Astroworld Festival.
 Another version of the song, without Scott, was leaked featuring a different beat and outro.

 Singles

 On May 29, 2019, the album's lead single "No Idea" was released and was accompanied by a music video.
 On December 13, Toliver released the album's second single "Can't Feel My Legs", which was also accompanied by a music video.
 On December 27, Toliver released the third single "Had Enough" featuring American rappers Quavo and Offset from the hip-hop trio Migos, which was also on the Cactus Jack compilation album JackBoys, released on the same day, as the second single of that project.
 On June 23, 2020, "After Party" was released to urban contemporary radio in the United States, making it the fourth single.